krissur/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the analysis:
-The purpose of this analysis was to campare machine learning to evaluate data and deside which worked the best.
+The purpose of this analysis was to compare machine learning to evaluate data and deside which worked the best.
 * Oversampling with Ramdom Oversampler and SMOTE machine learning algorithms
 * Undersampling with the ClusterCentroids algorithm.
 * Over/Under Sampling Combinatorialusing the SMOTEENN algothrim.